mattrussi/gitlab-com-runbooks/docs/bastions/ops-bastions.md

         ProxyCommand                    ssh lb-bastion.ops.gitlab.com -W %h:%p
 ```

+##### Console node

+You can use the following node to run rails and other app specific commands:

+`gitlab-01-inf-ops.c.gitlab-ops.internal`

 ##### Host keys

 If you care about security enough to compare ssh host keys, here they are, both sha256 and md5 sums: